 You may have some false starts, you may choose something that takes a decade to master.
 So time does become important.
 Putting together a freedom plan involves a careful reflection on what you’ll need to be financially independent while doing what you love to do, years before you turn 65.

 Some very smart people have defined financial independence as the ability to live on 4 percent of your total assets per year.
 Assets including a combination of stocks, bonds, real estate, and other investments.
 This formula takes into account major market fluctuations, recessions, and even depressions.
-You can put in your own numbers and test it out here.
+You can put in your own numbers and test it out using one of the free tools I’ve included below.
 Don’t let all the data on the graph freak you out.
 The important number is the success rate in the summary.